nipy/nipy/doc/devel/bzr_workflow.rst

 using bazaar and the launchpad_ hosting service.
 It would help very much in keeping track of shared code if all nipy_ developers adopt this workflow.
-The workflow should be flexible enough that even an occassional developer can contribute code to nipy since it does not require all contributors to have commit access to the main trunk.
+The workflow should be flexible enough that even an occasional developer can contribute code to nipy_ since it does not require all contributors to have commit access to the main trunk.
 This particular workflow was developed to achieve these primary objectives.